 Yoga Streaming Best Practices

 If you are a yoga teacher, you most likely already know most of your clients very well, but you won’t know your potential online audience.
-Hence, it’s worthwhile to take some things into consideration before starting your first live stream.
+Hence, it’s worthwhile (You’re encouraged) to take some things into (thorough) consideration before starting your first live stream.

 Before starting a live stream, you should have a clear plan of the exercises and techniques you will go through for the day, since this will help everything run smooth.
 You can also give a short description of what you will do at the beginning of the stream.